hyperspy/hyperspy/doc/user_guide/getting_started.rst

 When exploring a 2D hyperspectral object of high spatial resolution the default size of the rectangular cursors can be too small to be dragged or even seen.
 It is possible to change the size of the cursors by pressing the ``+`` and ``-`` keys  **when the navigator windows is on focus**.

-It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is on focus**.
-When using the numpad arrows the PageUp and PageDown keys change the size of the step.

 The same keys can be used to explore an image stack.